giantswarm/releases/docs/workflows-pinning-versions.md

-# Pinning Component Versions in Releases
+# Pinning Component and App Versions in Releases

 This document describes how to pin specific component or app versions in release PRs using the `/pin-version` command.